estebanzapirain/qpenny-flip/README.md

 The game is distributed under the GNU Licence.
 Its source code and exports to different platforms are available at https://github.com/estebanzapirain/qpenny-flip.

-The game was coded in Godot, an open source, cross-platform videogame development engine created by Juan Linietsky (godotengine.org).
+The game was coded in Godot (http://godotengine.org), an open source, cross-platform videogame development engine created by Juan Linietsky .

 Media used in the game are under Creative Commons licences.
 </p>